xlibb/module-pipe/ballerina/Package.md

 ### APIs associated with Pipe

-- <b> produce </b>: Produces events into the pipe.
+- **produce**: Produces events into the pipe.
 If the pipe is full, it blocks further producing events.
-- <b> consume </b>: Consumes events in the pipe.
+- **consume**: Consumes events in the pipe.
 If the pipe is empty, it blocks until events are available in the pipe.
-- <b> consumeStream </b>: Returns a stream.
+- **consumeStream**: Returns a stream.
 Events can be consumed by iterating the stream.
-- <b> immediateClose </b>: Closes the pipe instantly.
+- **immediateClose**: Closes the pipe instantly.
 All the events in the pipe will be discarded.
-- <b> gracefulClose </b>: Closes the pipe gracefully.
+- **gracefulClose**: Closes the pipe gracefully.
 A grace period is provided to consume available events in the pipe.
 After the period, all the events will be discarded.
-- <b> isClosed </b>: Returns the closing status of the pipe.
+- **isClosed**: Returns the closing status of the pipe.

 #### Produce Events